No-Surprises

 Why projects don't fail — and how to build the system around them so they can't.
-The Delivery Control System™ for PMO Directors running cross-border capital projects.
+The 5Cs Framework™ for PMO Directors running cross-border capital projects.

 Not for theorists.
 Not for consultants.
 For the operator in the room when the site or supplier blows the plan.